Niten001/DaedalSmartShower/README.md

 #### Command Line

-Open the folder containing your local repository via the command line, Then you must ensure you have the most recent version of the *master* branch by running a *Fetch* on this branch using the following command.
+Open the folder containing your local repository via the command line, Then you must ensure you have the most recent version of the *master* branch by running a *Pull* on this branch using the following command.
 ```
+git checkout master
-git fetch origin master
+git pull origin master
 ```

 Now that you have the most recent version of *master* you must create a new local branch for the particular project you are working on (Ensure you